cmu-quant/cmu-quant/updates.md

 Title:
 Maybe just "CMU Quant Club" for now? can put our logo up once we design one

-Also put up CMU Math Department and BSCF program details
+We should also mention CMU Math Department and BSCF program here, maybe links to both sites?

 ## About page